abdu997/prismPHP/README.md

     'route' => '/', // The url here would look like -- http://example.com/
-    'auth' => ['public'], // This an array for a reason, you may have multiple auth groups for a route 'filename' => 'index.html', // this can be a path relative to the php/Views folder ],
+    'auth' => ['public'], // This an array for a reason, you may have multiple auth groups for a route 'filename' => 'index.html', // this can be a path relative to the php/Views folder 'auth_fail_redirect' => '/403' // If authentication fails it redirect to this URI ],
   ...
 ];